ausrasul/simpledeploy/README.md

     * * * * * /usr/bin/python3 /home/open_math/simpledeploy/simpledeploy.py >> /tmp/simpledeploy.log 2>&1

-### To run manually
+### Options

-  To run manually even if the repo is not change, run with flag -d or --deploy-anyway
+  Pull repository and run the pipeline even if there are no changes to the git history of the repo.

-    $ python3 /home/open_math/simpledeploy/simpledeploy.py -d
+    $ python3 ./simpledeploy.py -d
     Or
-    $ python3 /home/open_math/simpledeploy/simpledeploy.py --deploy-anyway
+    $ python3 ./simpledeploy.py --deploy-anyway

+  Don't pull repository, just run the pipeline.
+    $ python3 ./simpledeploy.py -r
+    Or
+    $ python3 ./simpledeploy.py -rerun-only